andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 ## Why did I choose to write about PostgreSQL and Rails?

-I've worked with this stack for many years and more recently with an infrastructural and administrator level focus on PostgreSQL.
-I felt qualified to write about this combination of technologies from having used them in production at a variety of companies.
+I've worked with this stack for many years and more recently with a focus on PostgreSQL.

-I also felt a pull to advocate for PostgreSQL and Ruby on Rails as they offer a great balance of productivity, open source licensing friendliness, reliability, and practicality.
+I also felt a desire to advocate for PostgreSQL and Ruby on Rails as they offer a great balance of productivity, open source licensing friendliness, reliability, and practicality.

-Part of the goal with the podcast was to promote my book [High Performance PostgreSQL for Rails](https://pgrailsbook.com).
+This stack gave me the opportunity to share my knowledge, and I think there's an opportunity in the market including enough interest in a book that combines these topics.
+We'll see!

 ## Advocating for PostgreSQL and Rails